gmdsi/GMDSI_notebooks/docs/intro/freyberg_intro_model.md

 > *Hunt, Randall J., Michael N. Fienen, and Jeremy T. White.
 2019.
 “Revisiting ‘An Exercise in Groundwater Model Calibration and Prediction’ After 30 Years: Insights and New Directions.”
 Groundwater, July, gwat.12907. doi:10.1111/gwat.12907.*

-### 2. Modified-Freyberg Model
+## The Modified-Freyberg Model

+Using a synthetic model allows us to know the "truth".
+It also allows us to design it to be fast-running.
+Both usefull characteristics for a tutorial model.
 For the current set of tutorials we will be using a variant of the Freyberg model.
-This is the same model described in the PEST++ documentation:
+This is similar to the model described in the PEST++ documentation:
 > White, J.T., Hunt, R.J., Fienen, M.N., and Doherty, J.E., 2020, Approaches to Highly Parameterized > Inversion: PEST++ Version 5, a Software Suite for Parameter Estimation, Uncertainty Analysis, Management > Optimization and Sensitivity Analysis: U.S. Geological Survey Techniques and Methods 7C26, 52 p., https://> doi.org/10.3133/tm7C26.

-The moel setup use in the current tutorials is the same as documented in White et al. (2020).
-However, some of the parameterisation and selected observation data are different.
+Some of the parameterisation and selected observation data are different.
 We also include additional particle tracking simulated using MODPATH7.

-Using a synthetic model allows us to know the "truth".
-It also allows us to design it to be fast-running.
-Both usefull characteristics for a tutorial model.

 Let's get acquainted with it.

-#### 2.2 *Admin*
+### Admin
 First some admin.
+You will see this in most of the tutorial notebooks.
 Load the dependencies and organize model folders.
 Let's copy the original model folder into a new working directory, just to ensure we don't mess up the base files.
 Simply run the next cells by pressing `shift+enter`.

 ```python